joshlong-attic/booternetes-springone-tour-march-2021-workshop/README.md

 You should be staring at a face full of JSON containing both your customer data and the orders for each customer.
 Congratulations!

 ## Integrating Observability with the Spring Boot Actuator Module  and Wavefront

 <!--
 make sure that they add the following properties to each microservice:

 spring.application.name=customers
 management.endpoints.web.exposure.include=*
 management.endpoint.health.probes.enabled=true
 management.endpoint.health.show-details=always

 Make sure that they're aware that they have Wavefront installed. they can click the link on the console and see reflected in the console information automatically gathered about their application usage

 Todo, does the RSocket endpoint register metrics with Actuator as the HTTP endpoint does?
 I should check that out -->

 We've sort of eschewed the question of observability.
 Observability is the idea that we can understand the state of a system by observing its outputs.
 Observability manifests in the technical choices we make.

-For low cardinality data, like the number of requests to a given URL, the number of orders made, the number of customers signed up, etc., metrics are a natural fit.
+For low cardinality data, like the number of requests to a given URL, the number of orders made, and the number of customers signed up, metrics are a natural fit.
 Metrics are just numbers mapped to a logical name.
-They're statistics - the total, the average, the median value, the 95% percentile, etc. You can use the  [Micrometer](http://micrometer.io) project to capture this kind of data.
+They're statistics like the total, the average, the median value, the 95% percentile.
+You can use the  [Micrometer](http://micrometer.io) project to capture this kind of data.
 Spring Boot's Actuator module integrates Micrometer to capture all sorts of useful metrics out of the box.
 You can use Micrometer's API to capture even more metrics directly.

-The Spring Boot Actuator is a set of managed endpoints added to a Spring Boot build that exposes useful information about an application, like metrics, health checks, the current environment, etc. Who better to articulate the state of a given service than the service itself, after all?
+The Spring Boot Actuator is a set of managed HTTP endpoints that expose useful information about an application, like metrics, health checks, and the current environment.
+Who better to articulate the state of a given service than the service itself, after all?

 Once added to the `application.properties` files of all three modules, the following properties expand the data exposed from the Actuator endpoints.
+Once you've applied the configuration, you might want to inspect the following HTTP endpoints:

+ * `/actuator` to see all the available endpoints
-You can supply this configuration and then visit endpoints like `/actuator/metrics` for the metrics information, `/actuator/health` for the health endpoint, and the liveness and readiness probes for Kubernetes, and `/actuator/env` for the application's environment variables.
+ * `/actuator/metrics` for the metrics information
+ * `/actuator/health` for the health endpoint, and the Kubernetes liveness and readiness probes
+ * `/actuator/env` for the application's environment variables.

 <!-- something the user can click to add these properties to the `application.properites` fiels of all three modules: